Alaska Department of Fish and Game

 - Reliance on and uses of a wide variety of resources

-For more information about the criteria, click on “Regulations,” above.
+For more information about the criteria, select “Regulations,” from the global navigation bar above.

-A. No. As long as you are an Alaska resident, with 12 consecutive months of residency, both Alaska Natives and non-Natives may participate in subsistence fisheries and subsistence hunts (except for marine mammals).
+Answer.
+As long as you are an Alaska resident with 12 consecutive months of residency, both Alaska Natives and non-Natives, and both rural and urban residents, may participate in subsistence fisheries and subsistence hunts (except for marine mammals).

-In Alaska state law, subsistence uses include the customary and traditional uses of fish and wildlife outside nonsubsistence areas, regardless of ethnicity.
+In Alaska state law, subsistence uses include the customary and traditional uses of fish and wildlife outside nonsubsistence-use areas, regardless of ethnicity.

 Marine mammals are the one exception.
 Under the federal Marine Mammal Protection Act, only Alaska Natives who live on the coast of the North Pacific Ocean or the Arctic Ocean may harvest marine mammals for subsistence purposes.